Building a public Shopify application

 To follow this tutorial, you will need the following:

-To obtain the necessary dependencies, navigate to the application folder and type
+- To download the necessary dependencies, navigate to the application folder and type

 Step 1: Exposing your application to the Internet